-The Adequate Public Facilities ("APF") review for the Preliminary Plan will remain valid for five (5) years from the initiation date (as defined in Montgomery County Code Section 50.4.3.J.5).

-- 11. All applicable conditions of approval for Special Exception Cases S-862-A, A-5599, S-862-B, and A-6009, as amended, remain in full force and effect. - 12.
-Compliance with conditions of MCDPS stormwater management approval dated November 1, 2004.
-All prior MCDPS approvals remain in effect.

-The Planning Board has reviewed and accepts the recommendations of the Montgomery County Department of Permitting Services ("MCDPS") - Water Resources Section in its stormwater management concept letter dated October 22, 2020 and reconfirmed on March 22, 2022, and incorporates them as conditions of the Preliminary Plan approval.
-The Applicant must comply with each of the recommendations as set forth in the letter, which may be amended by MCDPS - Water Resources Section if the amendment does not conflict with any other conditions of the Preliminary Plan approval.
+- 1. The existing lot is limited to a maximum of 203,891 square feet of non-residential density for a private school for up to 700 students. - 10.
+The Adequate Public Facilities ("APF") review for the Preliminary Plan will remain valid for five (5) years from the initiation date (as defined in Montgomery County Code Section 50.4.3.J.5). - 11.
+All applicable conditions of approval for Special Exception Cases S-862-A, A-5599, S-862-B, and A-6009, as amended, remain in full force and effect. - 12.
+The Planning Board has reviewed and accepts the recommendations of the Montgomery County Department of Permitting Services ("MCDPS") Water Resources Section in its stormwater management concept letter dated October 22, 2020 and reconfirmed on March 22, 2022, and incorporates them as conditions of the Preliminary Plan approval.
+The Applicant must comply with each of the recommendations as set forth in the letter, which may be amended by MCDPS Water Resources Section if the amendment does not conflict with any other conditions of the Preliminary Plan approval.